-Following the provisions of 4(4) of EU Council Decision (CFSP) 2015/1333, ships transporting cargo to and from Libya are obliged to provide all the necessary pre-arrival or pre-departure information for all good brought into or out of Cyprus.
+Following the provisions of 4(4) of EU Council Decision (CFSP) 2015/1333, ships transporting cargo to and from Libya are obliged to provide all the necessary pre-arrival or pre-departure information for all goods brought into or out of Cyprus.

 Article 10 of EU Council Decision (CFSP) 2015/1333, provides that vigilance should be exercised when launching business activities with companies formed in Libya or subject to Libya’s jurisdiction, in order to prevent business operations that might lead to violence and the use of force against civilians.

 The lawyers of Michael Chambers & Co.
 LLC are able to advise you on all the matters of maritime security and shipping.
-Our lawyers are committed to providing you an adequate legal and administrative support.
+Our lawyers are committed to providing you adequate legal and administrative support.
 If you wish to speak to one of our lawyers, then please contact us: email@example.com

 Related Article: Maritime security for ships flying the Cyprus flag